Machine learning applications for the study of AGN physical properties using photometric observations

 \titlerunning{Machine learning applications for AGN studies} \authorrunning{Mechbal et al}

 {DESY, Platanenallee 6, D-15738, Zeuthen, Germany\\ }

-\abstract {We investigate the physical nature of Active Galactic Nuclei (AGN) using machine learning (ML) tools.} {We show that the redshift $z$, the bolometric luminosity $L_{\rm Bol}$, the central mass of the supermassive black hole (SMBH) $M_{\rm BH}$, the Eddington ratio $\lambda_{\rm Edd}$ as well as the AGN class (obscured or unobscured) can be reconstructed through multi-wavelength photometric observations only.} {A Support Vector Regression (SVR) ML-model is trained on \num{7616} of spectroscopically observed AGN from the SPIDERS-AGN survey, previously cross-matched with soft X-ray observations (from ROSAT or XMM), WISE mid-infrared photometry, and optical photometry from SDSS \textit{ugriz} filters.
-We build a catalogue of \num{21364} AGN to be reconstructed with the trained SVR: for \num{9944} sources, we found archival redshift measurements.
-All AGN are classified as either Type 1/2 using a Random Forest (RF) algorithm on a subset of known sources.
-All known photometric measurement uncertainties are incorporated using a simulation-based approach.} {We present the reconstructed catalogue of \num{21364} AGN with redshifts ranging from $ 0 < z < 2.5$. $z$ estimations are made for \num{11420} new sources, with an outlier rate within 10\%.
-Type 1/2 AGN can be identified with respective efficiencies of 88\% and 93\%: the estimated classification of all sources is given in the dataset. $L_{\rm Bol}$, $M_{\rm BH}$, and $\lambda_{\rm Edd}$ values are given for \num{16907} new sources with their estimated error.
-These results have been made publicly available.} {The release of this catalogue will advance AGN studies by presenting key parameters of the accretion history of 6 dex in luminosity over a wide range of $z$.
-Similar applications of ML techniques using photometric data only will be essential in the future, with large datasets from eROSITA, JSWT and the VRO poised to be released in the next decade.} \keywords{AGN -- machine learning -- regression -- classification -- obscuration -- SMBH -- Eddington ratio -- catalogue}
+\abstract {We investigate the physical nature of active galactic nuclei (AGNs) using machine learning (ML) tools.} {We show that the redshift, $z$, bolometric luminosity, $L_{\rm Bol}$, central mass of the supermassive black hole (SMBH), $M_{\rm BH}$, Eddington ratio, $\lambda_{\rm Edd}$, and AGN class (obscured or unobscured) can be reconstructed through multi-wavelength photometric observations only.} {We trained a random forest regressor (RFR) ML-model on \num{7616} spectroscopically observed AGNs from the SPIDERS-AGN survey, which had previously been cross-matched with soft X-ray observations (from ROSAT or XMM), WISE mid-infrared photometry, and optical photometry from SDSS \textit{ugriz} filters.
+We built a catalog of \num{21050} AGNs that were subsequently reconstructed with the trained RFR; for \num{9687} sources, we found archival redshift measurements.
+All AGNs were classified as either type 1 or type 2 using a random forest classifier (RFC) algorithm on a subset of known sources.
+All known photometric measurement uncertainties were incorporated via a simulation-based approach.} {We present the reconstructed catalog of \num{21050} AGNs with redshifts ranging from $ 0 < z < 2.5$.
+We determined $z$ estimations for \num{11363} new sources, with both accuracy and outlier rates within 2\%.
+The distinction between type 1 or type 2 AGNs could be identified with respective efficiencies of 94\% and 89\%.
+The estimated obscuration level, a proxy for AGN classification, of all sources is given in the dataset.
+The $L_{\rm Bol}$, $M_{\rm BH}$, and $\lambda_{\rm Edd}$ values are given for \num{21050} new sources with their estimated error.
+These results have been made publicly available.} {The release of this catalog will advance AGN studies by presenting key parameters of the accretion history of 6 dex in luminosity over a wide range of $z$.
+Similar applications of ML techniques using photometric data only will be essential in the future, with large datasets from eROSITA, JSWT, and the VRO poised to be released in the next decade.} \keywords{AGN -- machine learning -- regression -- classification -- obscuration -- SMBH -- Eddington ratio -- catalog}